 When wildlife feels threatened by people, they typically try to tell us to back off in their own way.
 For example, a rattlesnake rattles its tail and an alligator opens its mouth and hisses.
 If a bear feels threatened, they may clack their teeth together, moan, blow, huff, or stomp the ground.
 They may bluff charge (run toward you and then stop before reaching you).
 These are all ways the bear is showing you it is as uncomfortable with the situation and it wants you to give it some space.
 These are NOT indications of aggressive intent or an imminent attack.
 Truly predatory or aggressive black bears are rare and eerily silent.

 NEVER approach or surprise a bear.
-If you see a bear from a distance, enjoy the experience, but do not move toward the bear.
+If you see a bear from a distance, enjoy the experience, but do not move toward the bear; if your presence changes the bear's behavior you are too close.

 If you encounter a bear at close range: